rails-girls-summer-of-code/summer-of-code/students/findyourteam.md

 Consider how individual personal situations can have an impact on your work as a team.
 We strongly suggest mentioning any specific personal circumstance to the extent you feel comfortable, so your teammate can react considerately.

 Be aware that people work differently or handle moments of stress in different ways.

-We require that you work together in the same place for the duration of the program, so this is also something to consider when trying to find a teammate.

 <h4 id="find-teammate">Where do I find a teammate?</h4>